LingyunXiong/LingyunXiong.github.io/index.markdown

 ## **Research topics**
-- Sexual dimorphism of kidney diseases
+- Sex differences in the mouse kidney
+- Mathematical and physiological modeling of the nephron
 - Network and dynamical modeling of mammalian transcriptome during cell fate transition
-- Evaluating the role of inherited genetic variants on risk, anti-tumor immune response and prognosis in colorectal cancer
-- Influence of the inherited genome on somatic driver events in the p53 and RAS-MAPK pathways during oncogenesis
+- Comparative studies of mammalian physiology

 ## **Qualifications**
 * DPhil in Systems Biology, University of Oxford (2021)